 Kathleen did just that and as a result, had her review posted in multiple paces.

 Case Study – Backlinks and Social Shares

-What happen?
-She not only got a great backlink from the company’s website, the article was shared on multiple social media outlets including Facebook and Twitter.
+What happened?
+She not only got a great backlink from the company’s website, but the article was also shared on multiple social media outlets including Facebook and Twitter.

 Zhenzee’s Facebook Post